xpavlic4/book-extracts/sports/golf/no laying up podcast.md

+# NLU Presidents cup Recap
+* great course = small gap between a birdie and a bogey

 # NLU Podcast, Episode 263: Harry Higgs
 * a pro on pgatour has 8-11 birdie opportunities during a round, 3 from par5